 - contributing to environmental protection by not using coal-power generators

-- achieving independence in use and distribution of electricity.
+- achieving independence in the use and distribution of electricity.

-The prices of batteries are likely going to drop further in coming years.
-This may lead to electrical companies offering a more significant amount for their electricity reserves to smooth out grid-tie fluctuations.
+The prices of batteries are likely going to drop further in the coming years.
+This may lead to electrical companies offering a more significant amount for electricity reserves to smooth out grid-tie fluctuations.

-Which Type of Battery Is Best For Active Solar Use And Why?
+The Best Type of Battery for Active Solar Use

 - Lithium Iron